medic/cht-docs/content/en/apps/guides/debugging/SSH-tunnel-for-TLS-termination.md

 Never expose a development instance to the internet where you've replicated production data locally.
 Well, maybe not never, but with extreme care and intention.
 ## Steps
 1. Create a DNS entry.
 Let's assume it's cht.example.com.
-It should point to your Ubuntu server
+It should point to the IP of your Ubuntu server.
+If you do not already have a domain name with DNS services that you can use, you can sign up for a free service to do this like [noip.com](https://www.noip.com/remote-access).
 1. On your Ubuntu server, create a new apache vhost in /etc/apache2/sites-available/100-cht.example.com.conf with the following contents:
     ```
     <VirtualHost *:80>